 9th Annual Hospice PEI Dancing with the Stars

-This October Hospice PEI will host our 9th Annual Dancing with the Stars event at the Murphy’s Community Centre in Charlottetown.
+This October Hospice PEI will host our 9th Annual Dancing with the Stars event at the Delta Prince Edward in Charlottetown.
 In 2019 our Dancing with the Stars contestants raised over $55,000 to support Islanders and their families living with a life-limiting illness.
 Last year our Stars generously donated their time and energy, and the result was a breathtaking show enjoyed by all.
 We are so excited to see what this years batch of Stars will bring to the dance floor!

 Hospice PEI Dancing with the Stars fundraising event is a fun filled night packed with music and dancing.
 PEI Stars are paired with local professional dancers to show us their best moves!
 Various genres of dance will be highlighted throughout the night with 2 awards being given out, Judge’s Choice Award and People’s Choice Award.